 ermination from your employer can be an emotional and stressful event with potentially long-lasting impacts on your working career.
-Terminated employees are often required to sign a severance agreement, which is a contract between an employer and an employee that specifies the terms of an employment termination.
+In many cases employees being terminated are asked to sign severance agreements that lay out terms of the termination.
+Severance agreements usually specify what pay and benefits the company will continue to provide after termination and for how long.
 At Woodall Batchelor PLLC, we’re happy to walk you through this process to gain a clear understanding of the terms of a severance agreement.

 Understanding Your Rights

 Companies use severance agreements to limit any blowback after an employee is fired.
 They see it was a way to ward off any lawsuits and to keep people happy despite being asked to leave.
 Essentially, they are buying a terminated employee’s compliance.
 This is fine if the benefits are good enough.
 However, many terminated employees feel that severance packages are insufficient.

 Those terminated need to weigh carefully whether they want to accept severance terms or pursue legal action.
 Sometimes employees opt for litigation if some sort of harassment occurred or they feel like they are still owed back wages.
 They may also feel they were wrongfully terminated for some other reason.
 Meeting with an attorney to discuss your rights in the face of termination can help you know where you stand with regards to any potential legal action.

 If severance terms are accepted, it’s important to understand your obligations.
 Terminated employees who don’t adhere to severance terms risk discontinuation of benefits.